igorgalliardo/rentalCar/README.md

 OOP

 The ideia with this simple tool is to apply in a real project the backend technologies that i`m learning.

+NEXT Steps, make the code clean and add PDO for the PHP to bring more security to my code